Don't forget about your hamstrings

 Here the key coaching point is that you maintain hip extension as you curl your legs.
 You should maintain a straight line from your knees to your shoulders.
 If you don’t have a ball, then go to the next variation, although it will be more difficult.

 This is the same as the ball curl, except because you’re lower to the ground it will be more difficult, because of that thing Newton discovered or whatever.
 All you’ll need for this is a hardwood floor and a towel.
+The difficulty will also depend on the friction of the surface, because of another science-thing Newton discovered.

 That’s all I got for you today.
 Reach out and let us know what YOUR favorite hamstring exercises are.